November 25, 2018

 - fresh herbs

-- Beat the eggs with the milk with a pinch of salt and pepper for 30 seconds.
+- Beat the eggs with a pinch of salt and pepper for 30 seconds.

-- Heat a small skillet over medium-low heat for a few minutes to become uniformly hot.
+- Heat a small frying pan over medium-low heat for a few minutes to become uniformly hot.
 Lower the heat to low and add a tablespoon of butter.
 The butter should not burn at all.
 Swirl the butter in the pan to coat the bottom of the pan.

-- Add the eggs and let set for 10 seconds, and then stir from the outside in wwith a heatproof spatula to mix the egg curds as they form, using the spatula to smooth the softly scrambled eggs back into a round shape.
+- Begin to stir from the outside in with a heatproof spatula to mix the egg curds as they form, using the spatula to smooth the softly scrambled eggs back into a round shape.

 - Once the egg has just set, bang the pan gently on the burner to release the omelet from the bottom of the pan.
 Remove the pan from the heat and let sit for one minute to firm up.